How to Update User Accounts via Front End Form

-Afterward, you need to proceed to the Form creation.
-Go to JetEngine > Forms and click “Add new” button.
+Afterward, you need to proceed to the form creation.
+Go to JetEngine > Forms and click the “Add new” button.
 Here, you are free to create as many fields as you need.
-For this tutorial, we’ve got a few essential fields to show the mechanism of the frontend submission.
+For this tutorial, we’ve got a few essential fields to show the mechanism of the front-end submission.

-After the Form’s fields are done, locate the Pre-set form field values and tick the checkbox.
+After the form fields are done, locate the Pre-set form field values and tick the checkbox.
 Then, go ahead and fulfill the settings below.

-Here, where the dropdown list is located, are the default WP User’s fields, which could be used for overwriting.
+Here, where the dropdown list is located, are the default WordPress user fields, which could be used for overwriting.

 After you set up the fields according to your needs, scroll down and locate the Notification Settings block.
 Click the “Add Notification” button.

-In the Type block select an Update User option.
-It is responsible for updating the User data.
-To assign the Form fields to the User fields, proceed to Fields Map:
+In the Type block, select the Update User option.
+It is responsible for updating the user data.
+To assign the form fields to the user fields, proceed to the Fields Map:

-You need to match each Form field with User meta fields.
+You need to match each form field with the user meta fields.
 Click the dropdown icon and select the corresponding meta field.

 Let’s take a closer look at the profile_picture and user_bio fields.
-Those fields match the meta fields we created on the 2nd step.
+Those fields match the meta fields we created in the 2nd step.

-Save the Form and let’s proceed to the Elementor editor.
+Save the form, and proceed to the Elementor editor.

-Open any page in Elementor and drop a Form widget to an editing area.
+Open a page in Elementor and drop a Form widget to the editing area.

 For our tutorial, we logged in as a Tester user, which has the Editor access to our site.

-After that, open the page with the Form.
+After that, open the page with the form.
 Here’s how it looks.
-Pay attention that its fields contain pre-set values, that we assigned in step 3.
+Pay attention that its fields contain pre-set values, that we assigned in the step 3.

 Let’s check how the information was transferred to the backend.

-Log in to the WP dashboard as an Administrator, and proceed to Users.
+Log in to the WordPress dashboard as an Administrator, and proceed to Users.

 Now, enter the Tester user to see if the User Photo and User Bio (which were created as custom meta fields) were changed.

-This awesome functionality is a perfect match with the Profile Builder, allowing each user to make changes in their personal accounts right from the frontend.
-It saves time for the website administrator to make tons of changes.
+That’s all.
+The Profile Builder and JetEngine Form functionality allow users to make changes in their personal accounts right from the front end.
 Set up various fields and custom meta boxes to create a unique layout of the user account and to collect any data you need.